-- date;
+- date:

 - plot number;

 - GPS location (taken at Pin 1);

 - slope (recorded only if slope exceeded 2%); and,

-- aspect (for <2 degrees slope, aspect =999);
+- aspect (for <2 degrees slope, aspect =999).

 Photographs were also taken at one or more locations in each site to document stand and site characteristics.
-A digital photograph of each plot was taken obliquely from a height of approximately 1.5 m and a distance of approximately 80 cm back from the edge of the hoop and facing the lichen sampling line (Figure 2).
+A digital photograph of each plot was taken obliquely from a height of approximately 1.5 m and a distance of approximately 80 cm back from the edge of the hoop and facing the lichen sampling line (Figure 3).
 The camera's widest angle setting was used (equivalent to 38 mm), and the entire hoop area included in the frame.
 Occasionally, because of the proximity of the hoop to a tree, the picture was taken from a slight angle relative to the sampling line, or two pictures were taken, one from either side of the tree.
 In the few cases where the hoop was located on a steep slope with the sampling line on the down-slope side, photos were taken from the usual side, facing the sampling line, and also from above, facing the back of the sampling line.
+A tarp was used to shade the plot under sunny conditions to avoid alternating shaded and sun exposed areas in the photo.